 What Will the Judge Consider in Deciding How to Divide Property?

-In most divorce cases, a judge starts with equitable distribution (50/50), which is a legal claim for division of property, all assets, and debts acquired during the length of the marriage.
+In most divorce cases, a judge starts with equitable distribution (50/50), a legal claim for the equitable division of property, all assets, and debts acquired during the marriage.
 A 50/50 decision is not a given.

-Assets acquired before the marriage are generally considered “separate property” and not divided.
-Spouses are, however, permitted to lay claim to certain assets based on “active increases in value during the marriage.”
+Assets acquired before your marital relationship are generally considered “separate property” and not divided.
+You and your spouse are, however, permitted to lay claim to certain assets based on “active increases in value during the marriage.”

-A judge typically takes into account the health, ages, debt, income, earning power, and property of each spouse, along with the length of the marriage, before tendering a decision about how to divide property and assets.
+A judge typically takes into account the health, age, debt, income, earning power, and property of you and your spouse, along with the length of your marriage, before deciding on property distribution.

-What Is the Difference Between a Prenuptial Agreement vs. a Postnuptial Agreement in North Carolina?
+What Is the Difference Between a Prenuptial Agreement and a Postnuptial Agreement in North Carolina?

 Prenuptial Agreements